UMass-Lowell puts home win streak on the line against Cent. Conn. St. - WTOP News

 Lowell, Massachusetts; Saturday, 5 p.m.
 EST

 BOTTOM LINE: UMass-Lowell hosts Cent.
 Conn.
-St. trying to extend its three-game home winning streak.
+St. trying to continue its three-game home winning streak.

 The River Hawks have gone 3-0 in home games.
-UMass-Lowell leads the America East with 80.9 points and is shooting 49.3%.
+UMass-Lowell has a 2-2 record against teams over .500.

 The Blue Devils are 1-5 on the road.
 Cent.
 Conn.
-St. is fourth in the NEC with 34.0 rebounds per game led by Allan Jeanne-Rose averaging 4.6.
+St. is the top team in the NEC with 36.2 points per game in the paint led by Jayden Brown averaging 7.3.

-UMass-Lowell’s average of 5.2 made 3-pointers per game is 1.5 fewer made shots on average than the 6.7 per game Cent.
+UMass-Lowell makes 49.3% of its shots from the field this season, which is 4.2 percentage points higher than Cent.
 Conn.
-St. allows.
+St. has allowed to its opponents (45.1%).
 Cent.
 Conn.
-St. averages 6.4 made 3-pointers per game this season, 0.8 more makes per game than UMass-Lowell allows.
+St. averages 71.4 points per game, 3.9 more than the 67.5 UMass-Lowell allows to opponents.

-TOP PERFORMERS: Ayinde Hikim is scoring 18.4 points per game and averaging 3.6 rebounds for the River Hawks.
-Max Brooks is averaging 10.6 points and 5.6 rebounds while shooting 60.8% for UMass-Lowell.
+TOP PERFORMERS: Yuri Covington averages 1.5 made 3-pointers per game for the River Hawks, scoring 8.7 points while shooting 35.7% from beyond the arc.
+Ayinde Hikim is shooting 46.7% and averaging 18.4 points for UMass-Lowell.

-Tre Breland III is shooting 50.0% from beyond the arc with 1.3 made 3-pointers per game for the Blue Devils, while averaging 8.3 points.
-Jeanne-Rose is averaging 15.1 points for Cent.
+Allan Jeanne-Rose is scoring 15.1 points per game and averaging 4.6 rebounds for the Blue Devils.
+Jordan Jones is averaging 10.1 points for Cent.
 Conn.
 St..

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.